Introduction

 When it comes to home construction or renovation, selecting the right materials is crucial for achieving the desired aesthetics, durability, and functionality.
 Engineered wood and plywood are two popular choices, each with its unique advantages and applications.
 In this blog, we’ll delve into the differences between engineered wood and plywood, helping you make an informed decision for your home projects.

-Engineered wood, also known as composite wood or man-made wood, is manufactured by binding wood fibers, strands, or veneers with adhesives under heat and pressure.
+Engineered wood, also known as composite wood or man-made wood, is manufactured by binding wood fibres, strands, or veneers with adhesives under heat and pressure.
 This process creates a product that can be tailored for specific uses and performance characteristics.
 Common types of engineered wood include medium-density fiberboard (MDF), particleboard, oriented strand board (OSB), and laminated veneer lumber (LVL).

 Plywood is a type of engineered wood made by glueing together thin layers, or plies, of wood veneer.
 These layers are stacked with their grains at right angles to each other, enhancing the strength and stability of the finished product.
 Plywood is available in various grades and thicknesses, making it versatile for different applications.